 The Principles of the Family Dynasty is a 56-page staple-bound booklet of art and epigrams, created by Adam Baltieri and digitally printed on fine paper in Berlin, Germany.

-Full-page reproductions of oil-based monotype prints establish a vital atmosphere for a set of principles for inspired and free living.
+Full-page reproductions of oil-based monotype prints establish a vital atmosphere for a set of principles about free living.

 One day, while Adam was sitting at his writing desk, the Principles were written down spontaneously on a piece of paper.
 Later – loosely inspired by the vibrancy of Tibetan art and the intensity that may be achieved by living wholly in this world and not another – Adam bought some paint and attempted to express visually whatever was going on during this time.
 The method was to prepare a sheet of metal with various oil paints and press it onto paper, creating so-called monotypes.
 These unrepeatable prints were vaguely intended to accompany the Principles.

 After researching the history of bookmaking, learning the new apps, and getting some advice from acquaintances in the industry, Adam set about designing the book and getting it printed.
 If anything, its amateurishness – a word we inherit from Latin, meaning "to love" – should remind us of the joys of being a beginner.